sajeetharan/graphql/spec/Section 3 -- Type System.md

 ### Enum Extensions

 EnumTypeExtension :
   - extend enum Name Directives[Const]?
-EnumValueDefinitions
+EnumValuesDefinition
   - extend enum Name Directives[Const]

 Enum type extensions are used to represent an enum type which has been